SpookyBoogy2016/Content-Writing-App/README.md

+# Before We Start

+## Goals of this Project

+- Understand how Sanity.io works as a backend service
+- Understand how Next.js handles Server Side Rendering
+- Learn how to use Content-as-API
+- Bring what I learned to my personal website and blog!

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).